 Jessica Alexander is a humanitarian aid professional with experience in operations, evaluation and policy.
 Her career includes global deployments spanning Africa, Asia, Latin America and the Middle East.
 She has conducted large scale evaluations, assessments and policy research for the UN, Red Cross and various NGOs on a range of humanitarian issues including: child protection, shelter, emergency education, coordination, accountability and humanitarian effectiveness.
 She has also overseen programming in South Sudan, Darfur and Haiti.

-Jessica's work has been featured in mainstream media outlets both domestically and internationally including the BBC, NPR, Al Jazeera and her writing published in the Washington Post, Slate, and IRIN News.
-She is two-time Fulbright grantee who received the award to study the use of child soldiers in Sierra Leone in 2006, and in 2019 to study Japan's approach to disaster risk reduction.
+Jessica is a policy editor at The New Humanitarian.
+Her work has been featured in mainstream media outlets both domestically and internationally including the BBC, NPR, Al Jazeera, Leman Bleu and her writing published in the New York Times, Washington Post, Slate, and The New Humanitarian.
+She is a two-time Fulbright grantee who received the award to study the use of child soldiers in Sierra Leone in 2006, and in 2019 to study Japan's approach to disaster risk reduction.
 She received a Master of Public Health and a Master of International Affairs from Columbia University.
 She is the author of Chasing Chaos: My Decade In and Out of Humanitarian Aid (Random House, 2013).

 This short course will explore the concept of accountability within humanitarian intervention.
 In particular it will look at the contemporary significance of accountability for humanitarian response – when and why it has become an important concept for humanitarian intervention, and specific events that have led to a shift from donors to recipients of aid as the agents of accountability.